mohelhelb/du_report/README.md

 #### Description

-This Bash script is intended as a utility that helps monitor the disk space usage for specific directories in the user's file system.
+This Bash shell script is intended as a utility that helps monitor the disk space usage for specific directories in the user's file system.

 #### Setup